 Alpha Decay

-An alpha particle is a positively charged particle consisting of two protons and two neutrons, identical to the nucleus of a helium atom.
-It is denoted by the Greek symbol α.
 Alpha decay is a type of radioactive decay in which an unstable atomic nucleus releases an alpha particle to become more stable.
-This process reduces the atomic number of the original element by two and its atomic mass by four, transforming it into a different element.
+An alpha particle consists of two protons and two neutrons, making it similar to the nucleus of a helium atom (4He2) with a +2 charge.
+During alpha decay, the atomic number of the original element decreases by 2, and its atomic mass decreases by 4, transforming it into a different element.
+This process helps the nucleus release excess energy and move closer to stability.

 Alpha Decay Equation